openfisca/openfisca-doc/coding-the-legislation/50_entities.md

 `person.entity('variable_name, period)` allows you to get the value of `variable_name` for the entity containing `person`.

-Let's for example consider that any college student whose family benefits from the basic income will also individually be granted a scholarship of 100€ per month :
+Let's for example consider that any college student whose family benefits from the basic income will also individually be granted a scholarship of 100€ per month:

 ```py
 class college_scholarship(Variable):